Jeremy enjoys gaming when not helping manage the college he graduated from.

 2. Super Columbine Massacre RPG!

-Super Columbine Massacre RPG! not only tackles the tragedy, but does so with the player controlling the shooters, meaning that in the game, you are the one doing the killing.
+Super Columbine Massacre RPG! not only tackles the tragedy, but does so with the player controlling the shooters.
+This means that in the game, you are the one doing the killing.
 It's a fairly short title that can be finished in a few hours, but many consider it vulgar and disrespectful to the victims of Columbine.
-Some defend it as a an honest look at the brutality of shootings, an avante garde, no-punches held video game, while many others shun it as trivializing the lives of the innocent.
+Some defend it as an honest look at the brutality of shootings, an avant-garde, no-punches held video game, while many others shun it as trivializing the lives of the innocent.

-School shootings remain a very real problem today, especially in America, and hopefully we can better arm and prepare ourselves for future crises.
+School shootings remain a very real problem today, especially in America.
+Hopefully, we can better arm and prepare ourselves for future crises.
 I'd rather discuss and improve our system than ignore the tragedies in front of us, but it's hard to defend a game about Columbine that puts "super" and an exclamation mark in its title.
 Can you imagine the outrage if someone made a game called "Super 9-11 RPG!"?

-I will at least say that (spoiler alert for the 1% of you who plan to play this and don't want the ending ruined) the protagonist gets his just desserts in the end, but even so, I'm not interested in this title and I doubt you are, either.
-Video games can be wondrous experiences that blend storytelling, art, and music with interactivity, but please be an informed and cautious consumer.
+I will at least say that (spoiler alert for the 1% of you who plan to play this) the protagonist gets his just desserts in the end.
+Even so, I'm not interested in this title and I doubt you are, either.
+Video games can be wondrous experiences that blend storytelling, art, and music with interactivity—but please be an informed and cautious consumer.

 The Future of Gaming

 There you have it; six divisive games.
-Like any media (movies, television, and books do it too), games sometimes explore sensitive subjects.
-I applaud developers for covering matters that need to be talked about, but at the same time, there are good and bad ways to do so, and we should cautiously and respectfully proceed when tackling such issues.
+Like any media (movies, television, and books), games sometimes explore sensitive subjects.
+I applaud developers for covering matters that need to be talked about, but at the same time, there are good and bad ways to do so.
+We should cautiously and respectfully proceed when tackling such issues.